Cleveland, Tennessee

-Cleveland is the county seat of and largest city in Bradley County, Tennessee, United States.
+Cleveland is the county seat of and the largest city in Bradley County, Tennessee.
 The population was 47,356 at the 2020 census.
 It is the principal city of the Cleveland metropolitan area, Tennessee (consisting of Bradley and neighboring Polk County), which is included in the Chattanooga–Cleveland–Dalton, TN–GA–AL Combined Statistical Area.

-Cleveland is the sixteenth-largest city in Tennessee and has the fifth-largest industrial economy, having thirteen Fortune 500 manufacturers.
+Cleveland is the seventeenth-largest city in Tennessee and has the fifth-largest industrial economy, having thirteen Fortune 500 manufacturers.